Guest Blogger: Heidi Spiegel

 One is committed to making art, while the other believes in the art enough to support and promote it.

-This is the result of a mental shift I made during the Art Biz Coach Blast Off class, which addresses the artist as well as the business of art.
+This is the result of a mental shift I made during the Art Biz Coach Blast Off class (program no longer available), which addresses the artist as well as the business of art.

 It has helped me balance making art with marketing art, while also attending to personal needs and financial needs.